Norddeich Mole station

 Norddeich Mole is a railway station located in Norddeich, Lower Saxony, Germany.
 The station is located on the Emsland Railway.
 The train services are operated by Deutsche Bahn.

 Norddeich Mole is a port for combined passenger and car ferries to the islands of Norderney and Juist, both very popular among holidaymakers, many of whom arrive by train (especially during the summer).

 Train services

-The station is serves by the following service(s):
+The station is serves by the following services: